 The third group of individuals was comprised of a wait-list control group that received usual medical care but was not prescribed an exercise intervention.

-After six months, the high-intensity exercise group had significantly lower reductions in motor ability scores than the control group, indicating potential slowing of disease progression.
+After six months, the high-intensity exercise group had significantly lower reductions in motor ability scores than the control group, indicating a potential slowing of disease progression.
 The moderate-intensity group did not see sufficient benefit to warrant further study.

 The study establishes that high-intensity treadmill exercise is safe for people with Parkinson’s and clinicians can safely prescribe this activity for people under their care.
 As with any motorized exercise equipment, it’s important to be aware of the chance of falling.
 Make sure you only use it if you feel safe.
 The study also sets the stage for a larger phase 3 trial to determine the efficacy and clinical benefits of high-intensity exercise.